 We know, this is easier said than done.
 We do want to remind you, nevertheless, to keep expectations simple and real.
 Take the appointments you are capable of and don’t overwhelm yourself from the beginning.

 Concentrate on the most important things, take your time, and don’t change your plans.
 Preparing everything in advance is very important, so don’t let anything stand in your way.
+Create a salon opening checklist (or download our free copy) and make sure you check every box.

 Don’t forget: Discipline is key.
 Only salon owners who invest time in their business are successful.